egch/azure-AI-900-preparation/exam-preparation/clarified-Q&A.md

 - **Batch inference (BI)** → Use **Azure Machine Learning Compute Instances/Clusters** to process large datasets periodically.

-## Which artificial intelligence (AI) technique serves as the foundation for modern image classification solutions?
-Deep learning

----

-### Explanation

-Modern image classification is primarily powered by **deep learning**, especially **convolutional neural networks (CNNs)**.
-These models automatically learn to extract features from images, enabling high accuracy in tasks like object detection, face recognition, and image tagging.

-## Which two specialized domain models are supported by Azure AI Vision?
-Celebrities and Landmarks

----

-Azure AI Vision includes built-in models to recognize:
-- **Celebrities**
-- **Landmarks**

 ## Q. Which part of speech synthesis in natural language processing (NLP) involves breaking text into individual words such that each word can be assigned phonetic sounds?